☰ Contents

 (defun org-timer-minutes-to-string ()

-"Remaining org-timer minutes, rounded to nearest minute, as string."
+"Remaining org-timer minutes, rounded up to nearest minute, as string."

 (let* ((time-string (org-timer-value-string))